SCCWRP/FWCCalculator/README.md

 </div>

 where $i \pm \frac{1}{2}$ corresponds to the time, $t_{i \pm \frac{1}{2}}$, halfway between when sample $i$ and samples $i \pm 1$ were taken.
 The time interval, $\Delta t$, is the interval between successive hydrograph values, $Q_t$.

+Continuous-samples -- In this application, the area under the curve (i.e., the volume weight) is computing using a left-Reimann sum approximation and the concentration is taken from the preceeding

 ### Supplemental Documentation